aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 properties.setProperty(PropertyDefinition.PLUGINS.name, "readWriteSplitting");
 ```

-> Since 2.2.3, the Aurora HostList Plugin is deprecated.
+> After 2.2.3, the Aurora HostList Plugin is deprecated.
 Users using earlier versions still need to add the plugin to the plugin list like so: `"auroraHostList,readWriteSplitting"`.

 ### Supplying the connection string